ITRS-Group/cordial/tools/geneos/cmd/_docs/set.md

 The command supports simple parameters given as `KEY=VALUE` pairs on the command line as well as options for structured or repeatable keys.
 Each simple parameter uses a case-insensitive `KEY`, unlike the options below.

+Parameters can be encoded so that secrets do not appear in plain text in configuration files.
+Use the `--secure`/`-s` option with a parameter name and optional plaintext value.
+If no value is given then you will be prompted to enter the secret.

 Environment variables can be set using the `--env`/`-e` option, which can be repeated as required, and the argument to the option should be in the format NAME=VALUE.
 An environment variable NAME will be set or updated for all matching instances under the configuration key `env`.
 These environment variables are used to construct the start-up environment of the instance.
 Environments can be added to any component TYPE.

+Environment variables can be encoded so that secrets do not appear in plain text in configuration files.
+Use the `--secureenv`/`-E` option with a variable name and optional plaintext value.
+If no value is given then you will be prompted to enter the secret.

 Include files (only used for Gateway component TYPEs) can be set using the `--include`/`-i` option, which can be repeated.
 The value must me in the form `PRIORITY:PATH/URL` where priority is a number between 1 and 65534 and the PATH is either an absolute file path or relative to the working directory of the Gateway.
 Alternatively a URL can be used to refer to a read-only remote include file.
 As each include file must have a different priority in the Geneos Gateway configuration file, this is the value that should be used as the unique key for updating include files.